LeBlanc, Windsor lift Solar Bears past Stingrays in 3-2 win

 NOTABLES:

-Kevin Lohan appeared in his 135th career game with Orlando, moving him past Brady Vail for fifth on the team's games played list
+J.J.
+Piccinich scored his 50th career pro goal; he has 29 in his career with the Solar Bears

-LeBlanc's goal broke a seven-game drought on the power play for Orlando
+Mark Auk assisted on Piccinich's goal, giving him 30 assists with the Solar Bears this season, and setting a new club single-season mark for assists by a defenseman (Michael Brodzinsk - 29, 2018-19)

-NEXT GAME: The Solar Bears are back in action against the South Carolina Stingrays at the AdventHealth Rink at Amway Center on Saturday, May 22 at 7 p.m.
+NEXT GAME: The Solar Bears conclude the weekend with Faith and Family Night presented by Auto Justice Attorney Michael T. Gibson against the South Carolina Stingrays at the AdventHealth Rink at Amway Center on Sunday, May 23 at 3 p.m.
+The game is also a VyStar Credit Union Solar Bear Sunday - visit vystarcu.org/solarbears for more information.

 • Discuss this story on the ECHL message board...